Are you struggling with ideas on what to do with your kids? In the past, I certainly have.

 ‘But you loved it last week!’
 I say.

-There are some activities and regular household objects that hit the mark a lot more than they fail, so let me tell you about those.
+Some activities and regular household objects hit the mark a lot more than they fail, so let me tell you about those.

 Table of Contents

 Entertain A Toddler With These 5 Household Items